AACOMAS Application Timeline (2026-2027): Deadlines & Tips

 • Use the STAR method, but make your stories values-forward.
 Structure matters, but so does meaning.
 For every scenario you prepare (e.g., conflict with a teammate, adapting under pressure), don’t just explain what happened.
 Show how the story reflects DO-relevant values: compassion, humility, resilience, curiosity, or community commitment.
 Add a closing reflection: What did you learn, and how will it make you a better osteopathic physician?

 • Do a forensic read of your AACOMAS application.
 Know your personal statement, experience entries, and secondaries inside and out.
 DO interviewers will often pick one line and ask you to expand.
 Practice answering: “What was the biggest lesson you took from this experience?” or “How would you approach that situation differently now?”
-Flag any vague or general phrasing in your application, that’s where your interviewer is likely to dig.
+Flag any vague or general phrasing in your application; that’s where your interviewer is likely to dig.

 • Present yourself like someone ready for patient care.
 Whether virtual or in-person, your goal is to convey presence, not just preparedness.
 This means dressing professionally (business formal, conservative colors); making eye contact, smiling, and listening without interrupting; and saying “thank you” at the end and asking one thoughtful, school-specific question that demonstrates interest and insight.
 DO interviews weigh emotional intelligence heavily.
 Your ability to show empathy, listen actively, and express curiosity is as important as your accomplishments.